Davy Jones's locker

-Davy Jones's locker is a metaphor for the oceanic abyss, the final resting place of drowned sailors and travellers.
+Davy Jones' locker is a metaphor for the oceanic abyss, the final resting place of drowned sailors and travellers.
 It is a euphemism for drowning or shipwrecks in which the sailors' and ships' remains are consigned to the depths of the ocean (to be sent to Davy Jones' Locker).

-The origins of the name of Davy Jones, the sailors' devil, are unclear, with a 19th-century dictionary tracing Davy Jones to a "ghost of Jonah".
+First used in print in 1726, the name Davy Jones' origins are unclear, with a 19th-century dictionary tracing Davy Jones to a "ghost of Jonah".
 Other explanations of this nautical superstition have been put forth, including an incompetent sailor or a pub owner who kidnapped sailors.

 History

-The earliest known reference of the negative connotation of Davy Jones occurs in the Four Years Voyages of Capt.
-George Roberts, by author Daniel Defoe, published in 1726 in London.
+The earliest known reference of the negative connotation of Davy Jones occurs in The Four Years Voyages of Capt.
+George Roberts, attributed to Daniel Defoe (but likely involving the journal of a real George Roberts), published in 1726 in London.

-An early description of Davy Jones occurs in Tobias Smollett's The Adventures of Peregrine Pickle, published in 1751: